 It shall be possible to gain access to the OCC for maintenance and operation purposes.
 This shall be unrestricted 24/7 access.
-EirGrid personnel and Customer shall be able to access the EirGrid Onshore Compensation Compound (OCC) with no interaction with any 3rd party.
+EirGrid personnel or delegated representative and Customer shall be able to access the EirGrid Onshore Compensation Compound (OCC) with no interaction with any 3rd party.